 There are many techniques of stopping your bathtub from leaking.
 For instance, you can use tub liners to modify the tub and update it to look like new.
 They come in different colors and stains, but they tend to be quite expensive.

 The most affordable way of fix the leakage is by locating the leak and patching it using an appropriate sealant.
-This is something you can do on your own without incurring extra expenses to hire professionals like our plumbers in Sydney.
+This is something you can do on your own without incurring extra expenses to hire plumber Sydney professionals.